301 11 0 350 0

-C3P0 is the captain of your Starspeeder for a routine tourist flight when something goes wrong with the launch and away you go on an adventure of a lifetime.
+C3PO is the accidently captain of your Starspeeder for a routine tourist flight when something goes wrong with the launch and away you go on an adventure of a lifetime.
 There are several different scenes now available in the ride.
 The show is divided into three acts and there are several options for each of the acts.
-In fact, there are 54 possible "tours" you could end up on.
-You shouldn't see the same show twice which is good news.
+In fact, there are 54 possible “tours” you could end up on.
+You shouldn’t see the same show twice which is good news.

 Here are the destinations you could end up in on your tranquil tour –